 Display the 7 principles of Kwanzaa in a one-of-a-kind accordion window book.

-Find out about the celebration of Kwanzaa in African American communities.
+Invite students to find out about the celebration of Kwanzaa in African American communities.
 Invite guests to share family rituals and the history of Kwanzaa.
 Define and discuss the seven principles of Kwanzaa: umoja (unity), kujichagulia (self-determination), ujima (collective work & responsibility), ujamaa (cooperative economics), nia (purpose), kuumba (creativity), and imani (faith).

-Fold a large white paper in half so the shorter edges meet.
+Ask students to create an accordian book representing their learning about Kwanzaa.
+Students begin by folding a large white paper in half so the shorter edges meet.
 Fold in half again, joining shorter edges.
 Fold in half once more, joining shorter edges.
 Open folded paper to reveal eight rectangular sections.

 Cut diamond, oval, or square windows into each of the unconnected rectangles, making each window smaller as you get closer to the connected rectangles.
 Leave connected rectangles whole.

 Accordion-fold pages in from the outside so the unconnected rectangles are in the back.

 Use Crayola® Erasable Colored Pencils or Color Sticks to design each window frame with the name of a principle.
 The first frame can be designed with the name of Kwanzaa and its meaning.
 Encourage students to include small symbol drawings on each page.
 Shade finished pages by holding colored pencils so the tip is on its side.

 Provide a time during the school day for students to share their Kwanzaa Window Books with small groups of classmates.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step